See my Low Cost Mediation Packages in the Menu to your left...

 By choosing mediation, you will be saving thousands of dollars!
 Because mediators rarely charge a retainer fee, they have lower hourly rates, and eliminate the need for expensive trials.
 As a divorce mediator, I will listen to both sides and offer input letting both you and your spouse make the final decisions.
 This method creates substantial savings over hiring (2) lawyers (one for each party) and paying for court fees and trials before a judge.
 You maintain your privacy by staying away from the court and you save time and money by not being away from work.

-This is how I help you: (1) I will explain how the entire process works, the costs involved and the overall time-frame it takes; (2) I will mediate the divorce agreements that you will make and then I will prepare a Marital Settlement Agreement (Divorce Decree) for the court to protect your agreements in the future; and, (3) You can count on me because I have a proven track record of Mediating Divorces.
+This is how I help you: (1) I will explain how the entire process works, the costs involved and the overall time-frame it takes; (2) I will mediate the divorce agreements that you will make and then I will prepare a Marital Settlement Agreement (Divorce Decree) for the court to protect your agreements in the future; and, (3) You can count on me because I have a proven track record of Mediating Divorces for the past 10 years!.
 I have testimonials and references to verify how satisfied clients have been with my services.

 The Marital Settlement Agreement (Divorce Decree) will cover about 25 different areas of your marriage.
 It covers all the complicated decisions involved in dissolving one household into two.
 It requires decisions about how children will be parented, how everyone in the family will be supported and how marital property and debt will be divided between the two spouses.
 This process can become a vicious adversarial struggle that exhausts everyone emotionally and financially if done through litigation.
 Or, it can be a reasonably peaceful and collaborative process if done through mediation.